List of Upin & Ipin characters: Kak Ros

-Kak Ros or simply Ros is an older sister of Upin and Ipin.
-Although she looks fierce and very strict to her twin brothers, Kak Ros is a loving older sister, and always plays with or teases her younger brothers.
+Kak Ros or simply Ros (real name Nur Roselia binti Abdul Salam) is the older sister of Upin and Ipin.
+Although she looks fierce and strict to her twin brothers, Kak Ros is a loving sister, and always plays with or teases her younger brothers.
 In addition, Kak Ros always teaches Upin and Ipin to be good, noble and thrifty.
-She was very angry when Upin and Ipin with their friends, Ehsan, Fizi, Mail and Jarjit, played on the riverbank in the episode "Kembara Kecil-Kecilan".
-Ros once gave a gift of a book entitled Cara Menjadi Adik Yang Baik (How to Be a Good Younger Sibling) to Upin and Ipin.
+In the episode "Hari Misteri", Ros once gave a gift of a book entitled Cara Menjadi Adik Yang Baik (How to Be a Good Younger Sibling) to Upin and Ipin.

 Ros is depicted as a young girl in "Mimpi Terindah".
 She had a pen pal from Japan named Hideko in the episode "Sahabat Pena", where Ros received a Japanese-styled postcard from Hideko and tries to make a Japanese food to celebrate Hideko's arrival to Malaysia.
 In the episode "Jaga dan Hargai Mata", Ros was seen to parodying the Metro-Goldwyn-Mayer logo where she roaring like the lion, implying that she is very fierce like the lion in the Pada Zaman Dahulu comic book, which Upin and Ipin read together.
 She is voiced by Siti Khairunnisa Mohd Ruduan since season 8.

 Opah

 Opah is a grandmother of Ros, Upin and Ipin.
-She is a kind-hearted to the residents who lived in Kampung Durian Runtuh, and has a wise nature regarding worldly and religious matters.
-In some episodes, Opah has a talkative nature and sometimes she also has an excessive attitude towards her grandchildren, especially Upin and Ipin.
-She is voiced by Ainon Ariff since season 1.
+She has a wise nature regarding worldly and religious matters.
+In some episodes, Opah has a talkative nature and sometimes an excessive attitude towards her grandchildren, especially Upin and Ipin.
+She is also known as Mak Uda, especially by older Kampung Durian Runtuh residents, and is voiced by Ainon Ariff since season 1.

 Ehsan

-Ehsan is one of Upin and Ipin's close friends and classmates in Tadika Mesra.
-He is known for his stout body shape unlike his friends who are slender-slim sheer and wearing a thick black-rimmed glasses.
+Ehsan bin Azharuddin is one of Upin and Ipin's close friends and classmates in Tadika Mesra, named after a member of Upin and Ipins production crew.
+He is known for his rich upbringing, stout body shape and thick black-rimmed glasses.
 As a class monitor at Tadika Mesra, he wears a red bow tie with his uniform.
 Ehsan brushes his teeth five times a day.
 Like Upin and Ipin, he imagined himself as a clock in "Aku Sebuah Jam", as a pencil in "Aku Sebatang Pensel", as a book in "Aku Sebuah Buku" and as a car in "Aku Sebuah Kereta".
-He also imagined himself as a marine life in "Teroka Lautan".
+He also imagined himself in "Teroka Lautan".
 He is voiced by Muhammad Fareez Daniel Mohd Sharabuddin since season 4.